GSA/digitalgov.gov/content/posts/2013-06-13-civic-hacking-at-the-white-house-we-the-people-by-the-people.md

 ---
-url: /2013/06/13/civic-hacking-at-the-white-house-we-the-people-by-the-people/
 date: 2013-06-13 10:16:48 -0400
 title: 'Civic Hacking at the White House: We the People, By the People'
 summary: 'On June 1st and 2nd, more than 11,000 civic activists, technology experts, and entrepreneurs around the country came together for the National Day of Civic Hacking.
-Civic activists, technology experts, and entrepreneurs in 83 cities developed software to help others in their own neighborhoods and across the country.
-More'
+Civic activists, technology experts, and entrepreneurs in 83 cities developed software to help others in their own neighborhoods and across the country.'
 authors:
   - lnelson
 categories: